girot-ethz/ddm/Timetable_DDM_II/Week_01.md

 # Week 01

-28.02.22 - Introduction and text discussion
+28.02.22 - Introduction by Ilmar Hurkxkens and text discussion

 Location: LVML